aweell/halstack-design-tokens/core-tokens.md

 #### Letter spacing

-We calibrate our `letter-spacing` at large scales to provide a better legibility and readability of our text.

 | Token                       | Description                                   | Property            | Value(em)    |
 | :---                        | :---                                          | :---                | :---         |
 | `type-spacing-tight-02`     | _Set letter spacing as -0.025em_              | `letter-spacing`    | -0.025       |